 - There is a clear way to opt out from future emails.

-What we have changed to become GDPR compliant
+What have we changed to become GDPR compliant?

 Yes.
 The GDPR does not replace PECR – although it has amended the definition of consent.
 You need to comply with both GDPR and PECR for your business-to-business marketing.

 The EU is in the process of replacing the current e-privacy law with a new ePrivacy Regulation (ePR).
 However, the new ePR is yet to be agreed.
 The existing PECR rules continue to apply (with the new definition of consent) until the new ePR is finalised.

 It is recommended that businesses appoint a Data Protection Officer to oversee adherence to the rules for certain types of processing however it is not a legal requirement.

 At a minimum, you should have nominated an individual able to act as your compliance officer on an immediate basis when needed.
 That person can be employed directly (I.e. perhaps a CTO or managing director) or employed through a compliance support service.